A Modest Ambition to Change the World: Morgan DeBaun Tells Her Story

 It would not be an exaggeration to call the barely 30-year-old DeBaun a visionary.
 She is also tough as nails and wise beyond her years.

-"2020 was difficult," DeBaun admitted.
+"This year has been difficult," DeBaun admitted.
 "It still is difficult.
 But I think our community feels closer together than we did before because we have been reminded of our sameness.
 The pain that we feel is universal.
-A lot of us felt frustrated during the summer of 2020 by the realities – the lack of justice for Black people in this country – not just on the police brutality front, but also the disparities in our healthcare system and treatments, and protection of frontline workers."
+A lot of us felt frustrated this summer by the realities – the lack of justice for Black people in this country – not just on the police brutality front, but also the disparities in our healthcare system and treatments, and protection of frontline workers."